This guide lets you jump right into the action with minimal preparation.

 ford doc.md

-, you will not have to download the code manually.
+If you use FPM, you will not have to download the code manually.
 Instead, it

 can be listed as a dependency and will be downloaded and compiled automatically